Ebenezar Wikina

-Ebenezar Wikina (born 10 August 1992) is a Nigerian journalist, biomimeticist, World Economic Forum global Shaper, and reciepient of the 2018 Soundcity MVP Awards for Innovation and Excellence in Community and Socio-political development..
+Ebenezar Wikina (born 10 August 1992) is a Nigerian journalist, biomimeticist, World Economic Forum global Shaper, and recipient of the Soundcity MVP Awards for Innovation and Excellence in Community and Socio-political development in 2019.

 Education

 Wikina graduated from Rivers State College of Arts and Science with a Diploma in Electrical and Electronics Engineering.
-After graduating from Alpha Institute of Broadcasting and Communication in 2014, he went further to study Journalism at the International Institute of Journalism, Abuja.
+After graduating from Alpha Institute of Broadcasting and Communication in 2014, he went further to study journalism at the International Institute of Journalism, Abuja.